LargeLlama/chatroom/README.md

 3. the ablilty to delete user accounts from the program itself/administrative controls.

 ### Other Notes
--The only way to remove users currently is to delete the file named USERS.
+- The only way to remove users currently is to delete the file named USERS.
 Doing so will permaanently delete everything associated with all users in the system
--A file named sub.log may show up in the directory when running the client side code.
+- A file named sub.log may show up in the directory when running the client side code.
 This was implemented to facilitate debugging and will delete itself after the client exits.